 Introduction: The Development of Horsemanship, Gender Construction, and National Identity in Britain

 1 Ladies, Hunting, and the Sporting Revolution in Britain, 1772-1825

 2 Horseback Riding as Exercise and Female Accomplishment, 1805-1857

 3 Fox Hunting and Sporting Emancipation for Women, 1857-1913

 4 Horse Sports, Imperial Ideology, and Gender Construction in British India, 1850-1913

 5 Femininity, Sporting Equality, and Riding Astride in Britain Before and After the First World War, 1894-1932

 Conclusion: Equestrianism, Feminism, and the Olympic Games, 1932-1956

-Erica Munkwitz is Professorial Lecturer in Modern British and European history at American University in Washington, DC, USA.
-Her research focuses on gender, sport and empire in modern Britain, specifically women’s involvement in equestrianism.
-In 2016, she received the Junior/Early Career Scholar Award from the European Committee for Sport History, and, in 2018, she received the Solidarity Prize for Excellence in Early Career Equine Research.
+Erica Munkwitz is Professorial Lecturer in Modern British and European history at American University in Washington, D.C., U.S.A.
+Her research focuses on gender, sport, and empire in modern Britain, and specifically on women’s involvement in equestrianism.
+In 2016, she received the Junior/Early Career Scholar Award from the European Committee for Sports History, and, in 2018, she received the Solidarity Prize for Excellence in Early Career Equine Research.